phalcon-orphanage/docs/en/installation.md

 sudo ./install --arch safe
 ```

-If the automatic installer fails you can build the extension manually
+If the automatic installer fails you can build the extension manually:

 ```bash
 git clone https://github.com/phalcon/cphalcon